They played in silent also IIby quietgiant2 | created - 27 May 2011 | updated - 2 months ago | Public

 26. Geoffrey Kerr

 Actor | 12.10

 Geoffrey Kerr was born on January 26, 1895 in London, England as Geoffrey Kemble Grinham Kerr.
 He was a writer and actor, known for 12.10 (1919), Bombsight Stolen (1941) and Under Your Hat (1940).
 He was married to June Walker.
 He died on July 1, 1971 in Aldershot, Hampshire, England.

 27. Billy Sullivan

 Billy Sullivan was born on July 18, 1891 in Worcester, Massachusetts, USA as William Arthur Sullivan.
-He was an actor and assistant director, known for Broadway Billy (1926), Murder by Television (1935) and Over the Hill (1917).
+He was an actor and assistant director, known for The Winner (1926), Broadway Billy (1926) and Murder by Television (1935).
 He died on May 23, 1946 in Great Neck, Long Island, New York, USA.

 28. Marjorie Rambeau

 Actress | Tugboat Annie Sails Again

 Born July 15, 1889 in San Francisco, unappreciated character player Marjorie Rambeau worked on the stage from the age of 12.
 In the 1910s and 1920s, she became a prominent Broadway lead, noted for her serene beauty, elegant poise and touching theatrics.
 Around the same time she made a few silent ...